ajayreddyfsd/XpressMVC/README.md

 ├── server.js # this is the main entry point to the application, we render the index.hbs view in this, we also code middlewares inside this, and, we set up the routes once and for all and we also start the server

 # also tested the post requests of /friends and /messages using postman

+# controllers and routers go hand in hand, coz we couple routes with specific-controller-function . and entry point to app is through server.js, so run that file to run the application